-3.1 The Council's 2019/20 revenue outturn position has been presented in the Portfolio structure that was presented when the Select Committee considered 2019/20 financial monitoring reports.
+3.1 The Council's 2019/20 revenue outturn position has been presented in the Portfolio structure that was revised during the 2019/20 financial year.
 A comparison of the revenue budget and outturn is set out in Table 1 below.